gbif/hp-gb32/programme.md

 **Global Nodes Meeting (online attendance possible)**
 Time: 08:45-17:00
-Venue: Universidad Externado
+Venue: Universidad Externado  (NEW VENUE)

 *The meeting is open to GBIF node managers and node staff.
 Heads of Delegation may register to attend as Observers.
 However, please note that the Head of Delegation attendance will need to be confirmed with the Nodes Committee Chair based on availability.*

 **Budget Committee meeting**
 Time: 13:30-17:00
-Venue: Universidad Externado
+Venue: Universidad Externado  (NEW VENUE)

 *The meeting is open to members of the GBIF Budget Committee*

 **Science Committee meeting**
 Time: 13:30-17:00
-Venue: Universidad Externado
+Venue: Universidad Externado  (NEW VENUE)

 *The meeting is open to members of the GBIF Science Committee*

 **Icebreaker**
 Time: TBC
-Venue: Botanical
+Venue: Botanical Garden

 *All GBIF nodes, Governing Board delegates, GBIF committee members and invited observers are invited to join the Icebreaker at the Botanical Garden in Bogota*